SouthernMethodistUniversity/hpc_docs/docs/quickstart.md

 4. On the left sidebar, choose an interactive app (e.g., RStudio, Jupyter, etc.).

-5. Select your SLURM account and job settings (defaults are fine for testing).
+5. Configure your session: Enter your SLURM account name, Select dev (best for testing), Number of Hours: 1

+6. Launch: Click the blue Launch button.
+The card will turn from "Queued" to "Starting" and finally to "Running."

-6. Click Launch and wait for the job to start in the queue.
+7. Click Launch and wait for the job to start in the queue.

-7. Once ready, click Launch again to open the session in your browser.
+8. Once ready, click Launch again to open the session in your browser.

 When finished, delete the job from My Interactive Sessions to free resources.